 Long range shooting, can be as enjoyable as it can be frustrating, and although equipment can easily run into the tens of thousands of dollars, it doesn’t need to.
+One of the questions we get asked the most, is how to shoot accurately at 300 yards, or how to do a 300 yard deer shot?
 With the basics of long range shooting handled correctly, most people will be able to get over 1 mile shooting mark.
 What is important though, is understanding ballistics, and the technical side of long range shooting and calculation.
 We have put together a reading list of suggested books on long range shooting, for anyone from beginners to advanced shooters, and all will learn from them.

 They say if you read 3 books on any subject, you have learned more on it than 99.9% of the population, which then qualifies you as an expert on the field, so what are you waiting for, get reading.

 A concise book that covers everything from rifle building and equipment to math for wind and ballistics, even shooting at angles, sub sonic long range and reloading.

 A superb book written by an excellent teacher and it is evident when reading it.
 The book covers all concepts that you will need to start and become successful at long range shooting.
 A little longer than the previous book.

 Precision Long Range Shooting And Hunting: Getting started, caliber and equipment choices (Volume 1)

 A series of 4 books geared toward the true novice.
 Book 1 has more information on hunting and long range hunting than the other books listed above.

 Book 2 covers shooting and projectile ballistics.